 Taking care of yourself means doing things that leave you feeling rejuvenated.
 You should walk away from the activity feeling better than when you started.

 It can be the big things like a staycation, spa day, or retail therapy.
-But it can also be small things like going for a 10 minute walk, calling your mom or your best friend, or drinking your still-hot coffee while sitting on the front porch.
+It can also be small things like going for a 10 minute walk, calling your mom or your best friend, or drinking your still-hot coffee while sitting on the front porch.

 The activity itself doesn’t matter as much as the effect it has on you.
 If you can walk away from a 10 minute phone call feeling more calm and centered than you would after a pedicure or running 5 miles, then that’s what you should be doing for self-care!